philpagel/PCE174-communication/protocol.md

 ### Manually stored data

-Command: get-stored-data (0x12)
+Command: 0x12

-Magic number: 0xbb88 (2 bytes)

-The instrument has 99 storage register so we expect 99 data records of 13 bytes, each.
+The instrument has 99 storage registers so we expect 99 data records of 13 bytes, each.

 Total blob length = 99x13 + 2 = 1289bytes.